 Take to the sky with the dreamers whose work gave humans the ability to fly.
 From Leonardo da Vinci’s ‘flying machines’ to the modern commercial plane, without these inventions, we may have never left the ground.

 Electing and collecting: These two great American traditions combine in one historic half-hour.
 Part One commemorates political battles long past, with treasures that hail from red states and blue.

 This edition celebrates the beauty, inspiration and future of the American landscape.
 Working with wood, glass and fiber as well as new materials, the artists profiled challenge viewers to reassess their relationship to the natural world.
-Throughout history, the colors, textures, shapes, as well as scents and tastes of the physical world have inspired artists to produce works of astonishing dimension and power.
-Featured artists include Patrick Dougherty, Mary Merkel-Hess, Michelle Holzapfel, Catherine Alice Michaelis and Preston Singletary.

 The huge earthquake and tsunami that struck northeastern Japan six years ago swept vast amounts of debris across the Pacific.
 Some objects reached the shore of Oregon, including the crossbeams from the gates of a Shinto shrine.
 Thanks to the efforts of people living there, those precious artifacts have made the long journey home.
-The film tells the story of how this homecoming formed bonds of friendships between people living an ocean apart.

 Host Eric Gorges visits a friend, April Wagner, a glassblower working in abstract art.
 Eric and April discuss the connection between making a sacrifice when starting up a business and the give-and-take that successful craft people must make and the rewards that eventually come.
-Eric learns how hot a glass studio can get and how to make a glass cup.